Hierarchical Embedded Bayesian Additive Regression Trees

-With this in mind, Hierarchical Embedded BART introduces a hierarchical component in order to properly model grouped data and estimate the manner through which the hierarchical component of the data enters into the predictions using Bayesian Additive Regression Trees.
+With this in mind, Hierarchical Embedded BART (HEBART) introduces a hierarchical component in order to properly model grouped data and estimate the manner through which the hierarchical component of the data enters into the predictions using Bayesian Additive Regression Trees.
 This is substantially different to the original means by which random effects have been proposed as an inclusion to the BART model; see Section 7 of \cite{chipman2010bart}.
-By contrast, in the simplest version of our model the hierarchical component is a single categorical predictor variable which adjusts all the predictions in the terminal nodes of each tree.
-Thus the effects are no longer confined to individual components of the model (e.g. intercept terms) and so give much greater flexibility whilst still providing the predictions at multiple layers of the hierarchy.
-Moreover, we do not make it a requirement for the grouping information to exist when calculating the predictions, which allows us to predict for observations where the group is missing, bringing even more flexibility to our model.
+By contrast, in the simplest version of our model, the hierarchical component is a single categorical predictor variable that adjusts all the predictions in the terminal nodes of each tree.
+Thus the effects are no longer confined to individual components of the model (e.g. intercept terms) and so, give much greater flexibility whilst still providing the predictions at multiple layers of the hierarchy.
+Moreover, we do not make it a requirement for the grouping information to exist when calculating the predictions, which allows us to predict for observations where the group is missing, or when the variability associated with the grouping information should be removed, bringing even more flexibility to our approach.
 We provide full technical details of our extension below.

 Our paper is structured as follows.
-In Section 2 we introduce the BART model mathematically, discuss the fitting algorithm and some extensions that have already been proposed.
-In Section 3 we outline our new HE-BART approach and discuss how this extends BART into a generalised model for hierarchical data structures, whilst retaining the attractive properties and algorithmic efficiency that BART exhibits.
-In Section 4 we demonstrate the performance of the method on simulated and-real world data.
+In Section 2 we introduce the BART model mathematically, and discuss the fitting algorithm and some extensions that have already been proposed.
+In Section 3 we outline our new HEBART approach and discuss how this extends BART into a generalized model for hierarchical data structures, whilst retaining the attractive properties and algorithmic efficiency that BART exhibits.
+In Section 4 we demonstrate the performance of the method on simulated and real-world data.
 Finally, Section 5 discusses some of the potential future research areas and drawbacks of our approach.
-An appendix contains some of the more detailed maths behind the fitting algorithm.
+An appendix contains some of the more detailed mathematics behind the fitting algorithm.